|

 I have attempted to give as much advice, commentary, observations and suggestions as possible to offer the greatest amount of assistance to those who would like to try this ambitious project, but who have no specific information to begin with.
 The Magnum is definitely not for novices; both heli-arc welding and complex machine work are required, as well as permanent & extensive modifications to the frame, but no expensive custom-made parts or commercial speed equipment.
 With a 45 motor and a 1957-71 900cc Sportster top end, you have most of what you’ll need.

-Although comprehensive and informative, this booklet is not a manual with specific instructions detailing how to accomplish this - there are too many variables & choices.
+Although comprehensive and informative, this product is not a manual with specific instructions detailing how to accomplish this - there are too many variables & choices.
 I decided not to just add pages from the Sportster and 45 service manuals, diagrams of stock motors, pictures of custom bikes, etc. - you already have that information.
-The booklet is fairly modest (15,000 words) because it only contains information you'd need for the conversion.
+The product is fairly modest (15,000 words) because it only contains information you'd need for the conversion.
 It is the best information available, and it does offer many helpful hints, calculations, illustrations, comments, observations, data, etc. on this complex subject.

 If you’ve considered doing this, you should read this before you make any plans, or spend any money.
 The information applies specifically to Harley-Davidson 45” 1937-73 flathead motors.

-I guarantee that you’ll find information in this booklet you’ve never seen before, and that will help you plan and complete your project.
-Consider this: if this booklet saves you from making even a single mistake or bad purchase, or gives you one new idea, doesn’t that make this purchase worth while?
+I guarantee that you’ll find information in this product you’ve never seen before, and that will help you plan and complete your project.
+Consider this: if this product saves you from making even a single mistake or bad purchase, or gives you one new idea, doesn’t that make this purchase worth while?
 The price is a small fraction of what you’ll have invested in the motor - plan it more intelligently, and get better results.

 This information is not included in any other of my other booklets; click here for other related titles: .
-This booklet is recently revised and enlarged (September 2008) and now is 23 pages, includes 38 black & white illustrations & diagrams and data tables.
+This product 23 pages, includes 38 black & white illustrations & diagrams and data tables.
 I’ve included metric equivalents for most fractional and decimal units for the convenience of builders using other systems.
 Subjects covered include: |

 » Comparison between 45 & Sportster components